braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 ### Statistics for segment size

 Braze provides the following statistics on segment size.
-All estimated statistics are (+/- 1%) and the exact segment membership will always be calculated before a segment is affected by a message sent in a campaign or Canvas.
+All estimated statistics are within 1% above or below the actual value, and the exact segment membership will always be calculated before a segment is affected by a message sent in a campaign or Canvas.

 #### Filter statistics